A Short Analysis of Philip Larkin’s ‘This Be The Verse’

 ‘This Be the Verse’ is available in Philip Larkin: Collected Poems.
 We thoroughly recommending getting hold of this volume, as a way of discovering more of Larkin’s marvellous work.

-Continue to explore Larkin’s later poetry with our analysis of his fine lyric ‘The Trees’, or discover the work of a fellow Hull poet with our discussion of Stevie Smith’s ‘Not Waving But Drowning’.
+Continue to explore Larkin’s later poetry with our analysis of his fine lyric ‘The Trees’, or our summary of his ‘Going, Going’; alternatively, discover the work of a fellow Hull poet with our discussion of Stevie Smith’s ‘Not Waving But Drowning’.

 Image: Larkin with Gin & Tonic, 1961; photographer unknown.
 First published in Selected Letters, edited by Anthony Thwaite.
 Via Simon K on Flickr (share-alike licence).